cdl-geneseo/geneseo-dictionary/T/Toastmasters.md

 # Toastmasters

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Toastmasters

 Created by  Unknown User (eo7) on Nov 16, 2012

 n.
 A club for public speaking.&quot;Toastmasters master toasts.&quot;EOberdorf, S-Z, 2012